 AUGS Board Responsibilities

 AUGS’ governance structure and process are designed to serve members and the field efficiently and effectively, as well as to meet the current and future needs of the society and the membership.
 The AUGS Board of Directors is the chief governing and policy-making body of AUGS made up of AUGS member urogynecologists.
 The Board is empowered to carry out the business of the Society and is responsible for fiduciary oversight.
 It is responsible for overseeing and transacting the business necessary to achieve AUGS’ goals and to fulfill its mission.
-Board terms begin at the end of the annual meeting.
-The Board meets in person four times per year.
+Board terms run January - December.
+The Board meets in person three times per year.

 Board Governance and Responsibility